PrisonTeam/Prison/docs/prison_docs_000_toc.md

 ### Newer features and updates in Prison:

+* Prison's AutoFeatures was redesigned to support more Event Listener Priorities.
+This means prison is more flexible and will work with more plugins, using them the way you want to.
+Some of the new priorities are `ACCESS` so you can use Prison's Mine and Teleport Access by Rank without having to use Prison's block handlers.
+This bypasses the need to configure WorldGuard regions for access to the mines that are linked to Prison Ranks.

+* Now supports RevEnchants, both with Prison handling the block break events, and with RevEnchants handling the events.

 * Prison Backups: Prison now has a new feature that will backup (zip) all of the files within it's plugin directory.
 Prison now will perform an automated backup when it detects a change in Prison's version to help preserve settings from prior versions.
 See the new [Prison Backup Document](prison_docs_050_Prison_backups.md).